aws-samples/multi-agent-collaboration-workshop/README.md

 ## Contributing
 We welcome community contributions!
 Please ensure your sample aligns with AWS [best practices](https://aws.amazon.com/architecture/well-architected/), and please update the **Contents** section of this README file with a link to your sample, along with a description.

+## Legal Disclaimer
+You should consider doing your own independent assessment before using the content in this library for production purposes.
+This may include (amongst other things) testing, securing, and optimizing the data and other content, provided in this library, based on your specific quality control practices and standards.